gakkgakk/yahoo-finance-warehouse/readme.md

 * Docker image tag: 0.1.30
 * Connector Documentation URL: https://travbula.no

+Do the same with airbyte/source-yahoo-finance-price with tag 0.1.0.

 #### Add database destination

 Click Destinations, + New destination, choose type Postgres.
 Suggested form text: